Montpellier Environmental Research Observatory (OREME)

 - 8 affiliated research units

-Geosciences Montpellier (GM), Hydrosciences Montpellier (HSM), Center for Functional and Evolutionary Ecology (CEFE), Montpellier Universe and Particles Laboratory (LUPM), Montpellier Institute of Evolutionary Sciences (ISEM), Marine Biodiversity, Exploitation and Conservation (MARBEC), G-EAU (Water Management, Stakeholders, Users), TETIS (Territory, Environment, Remote Sensing, Spatial Information) - 3 research platforms
+Geosciences Montpellier (GM), Hydrosciences Montpellier (HSM), Center for Functional and Evolutionary Ecology (CEFE), Montpellier Universe and Particles Laboratory (LUPM), Montpellier Institute of Evolutionary Sciences (ISEM), Marine Biodiversity, Exploitation, and Conservation (MARBEC), G-EAU (Water Management, Stakeholders, Users), TETIS (Territory, Environment, Remote Sensing, Spatial Information) - 3 observation platforms

 AETE-ISO – Support for Field Experiments and Instrumentation